 The cynical perception takes the notion that life is suffering literally.

 There is an inherent problem with the cynical approach.
 It is one that starts with a conclusion.
-A person with a cynical outlook might say Yes, life is suffering because it is filled with pain, misery and alienation or fill in whatever angst ridden theme is befitting.
+A person with a cynical outlook might say Yes, life is suffering because it is filled with pain, misery and alienation or fills in whatever angst-ridden theme is befitting.
 A person prescribing to such a sentiment is really not looking for an awakening.
-Rather, he or she is looking for an affirmation that makes possessing an outright cynical mindset.....noble.
+Instead, he or she is looking for an affirmation that makes possessing an outright cynical mindset.....noble.

 And you have boxed yourself in with a very trite analysis of Life is Suffering that is more tragic than enlightened.

-People may have a tendency to see themselves as put upon or victimized when borrowing from the cynical perspective.
-An outlook of this nature may cloud perspectives, which creates a wall preventing the ability to arrive at any sort of enlightenment.
+People may tend to see themselves as put upon or victimized when borrowing from the cynical perspective.
+An outlook of this nature may cloud views, which creates a wall preventing the ability to arrive at any sort of enlightenment.